-Description The subject property comprises a two storey detached modern villa.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Living Room, Family/Dining Area open plan to Kitchen, Utility Room and WC compartment First Floor: Landing, Bedroom 1 with En Suite Shower Room, Bedroom 2 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 214 approx Neighbourhood and location The subjects are located in a modern residential development within the Currie area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 2016 Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a three storey end-terraced townhouse.
+Accommodation GROUND FLOOR: Entrance Hall, Bedroom, Utility Room and Shower Room.
+FIRST FLOOR: Landing, Living Room, Kitchen/Dining Room.
+SECOND FLOOR: Landing, Two Bedrooms (both with en suite facilities).
+Gross internal floor area (m2) 123 or thereby Neighbourhood and location The subjects are situated within an established residential area lying to the north east of Edinburgh city centre and being convenient for all local amenities.
+Age Built 2003.
+Weather Dry and overcast.
+Chimney stacks Not applicable.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.